 Question: I read your Frank Answer About Being Naked Before God.
-The example you give of naked prayer is a pretty full form of prayer with a lot of different body postures.
-I’m not sure how comfortable I am getting naked for meditation in the first place.
-Why would I want to be naked for prayer or meditation?
-But assuming I’d like to try it to discover whatever benefits it afford, it might take time just to get used to being naked without trying to do the full prayer office you provide.
-Can you give advice about naked meditation and offer a simple way of meditating and praying while naked?
+I’m not sure how comfortable I am getting naked for prayer.
+But assuming I’d like to try it to discover whatever benefits it gives, it might take time to just get used to being naked without trying to do the full prayer with the texts and postures that you provide.
+It might be easier trying naked meditation.
+What are the advantages of being naked?
+Can you give advice about naked meditation and offer a simple way of meditating while naked?

-Answer: In my Frank Answer About Being Naked Before God I gave an example of a prayer office based on the traditional liturgical Morning Prayer accompanied by body postures.
+Answer: In my Frank Answer About Being Naked Before God I gave an example of a prayer based on the traditional liturgical Morning Prayer accompanied by body postures.
 Prayer, especially liturgical or ritual prayer, is different than meditation.
-Liturgical prayer is active while meditation is passive; prayer joins words and postures while meditation thrives in stillness and succeeds without words.
+Ritual prayer is active while meditation is passive; prayer joins words and postures (even if the words aren’t spoken or sung aloud) while meditation thrives in stillness and succeeds without words.
+Posture is involved in meditation, but a stable one.

-I’m also going out on a limb by experimenting with the use of the body naked in prayer and meditation and discerning what might be gained by this practice.
+I also went out on a limb by experimenting with the use of the body being naked in prayer and discerning what might be gained by this practice.
 Obviously, it is not necessary to be naked to pray or meditate.
 I also recognize that nakedness is a barrier to cross for most people in our society.
 (I’m not a nudist!)
 We live in a clothed society, so we’re not used to being naked even when alone other than when we bathe or shower.
+But that is at least a start in feeling okay about being naked.
+Most Americans shower daily and they are naked when doing so.

-Moreover, many men and women in our society have a low body image and low self-esteem.
-The two go together because, as the philosopher Maurice Merleau-Ponty and phenomenologists have proposed, we don’t just have a body, we are a body—a body with a mind and a soul, to be sure, but not a body that is just a container for the soul, as Plato taught, or an appendage to the mind, as Descartes’ cogito, ergo sum (I think, therefore I am) implied.
-Apart from its dalliances with Neo-Platonism in late antiquity, Christianity has taught a unity of body and soul.
-And modern neuroscience speaks of an embodied mind.
-Modern psychology has come to see that what affects the body affects the mind (and the soul, I would add).
+Many men and women in our society have a low body image and low self-esteem.
+The two go together because, as phenomenologists like Edmund Husserl and Maurice Merleau-Ponty have proposed, we don’t just have a body, we are a body—a body with a mind and a soul, to be sure, but not a body that is just a container for the soul, as Plato taught, or an appendage to the mind, as Descartes’ cogito, ergo sum (I think, therefore I am) implied.
+Cognitive science today speaks of an embodied mind and modern psychology has come to see that what affects the body affects the mind (and the soul, I would add).
+So if we have body issues, that affects the mind.
+For example, our views of nudity could be affected by our own discomfort with being naked, either alone or around others.
+And that discomfort with nudity probably goes back to early upbringing or negative experiences.

-In the light of these understandings, we recognize ourselves as embodied beings.
-We cannot be in touch with ourselves, much less with others or with the world or with God, unless we are in touch with our bodies.
-We may want to achieve more awareness of ourselves in relationship to others, to the world, and God by use of mental processes.
+On the other hand, we cannot be in touch with ourselves, much less with others or with the world or with God, unless we are in touch with our bodies, that is, with ourselves.
+We may want to achieve more awareness of ourselves in relationship to others, to the world, and to God by use of mental processes.
 But the mind is part of the body.
-We may want to purify our souls from the compromises and corruptions of our engagements with the world, but the soul (who we essentially are) is affected by the experiences of the body.
-We cannot come to terms with our being and existence apart from coming to terms with our body.
+We may want to purify our souls from the compromises and corruptions of our engagements with the world, but the soul (who we essentially are) is affected by the experiences of the body in the world.
+We cannot come to terms with who we are apart from coming to terms with our body.
+In our modern urbanized society we are disembodied.
+We are not in touch with our bodies.
+Clothed, we tend to forget about the body.
 If we are naked, consciousness of our bodily selves is unavoidable.
 Since we are a body, if we have a poor body image we will definitely have a poor self-image.

 What contributes to a poor body image?
 Here’s where the world comes into play.
 Poor body image occurs when the body is disparaged by oneself or by others.
 The body is disparaged for not measuring up to ideal representations of the body in our culture.
 If the ideal representation is that of a healthy youth, then realities like aging, physical disfigurements, being over weight or too skinny, being too small or or too tall, etc., can inevitably lead to a poor body image and cause body shame.
 And the easiest way to deal with that is to cover the body.

-Of course, clothing is how we cover the body for warmth, for protection, for social modesty, or for festivity (getting dressed up for special occasions).
+Of course, clothing is how we cover the body for warmth, for protection, for social modesty, or even for festivity (getting dressed up for special occasions).
 Clothing is culturally conditioned, although we still have to make stylistic choices that say something about ourselves.
 Our clothing choices express the way we want to present ourselves to others.
 In a sense we invent ourselves by the fashions we embrace.
+Choosing the clothing we wear can even be an expression of our fantasies of who we would like to be.

-But nakedness or nudity is our natural state.
+But nakedness is our natural state.
 When naked, everything is exposed.
-Nakedness reinforces honesty—to ourselves, to others, and to God.
+Nakedness reinforces honesty—with ourselves, with others, and with God.
 This is why couples share more deeply with each other when they are naked than when they are clothed.
-This is why families and friends bond in the saunas of Finland and Sweden.
-This is why men and women often conduct business in public baths like in the Japanese and Korean spas.
-This is why holy men like the naga sadhus in India or Christian desert fathers meditated or prayed in a state of nakedness before God.
-Nakedness could help us come to terms with who we are.
+This is why families and friends experience bonding in the saunas of Finland and Russia.
+This is why men and women often conduct business in public baths in the Japanese and Korean spas.

 Naked in the Presence of God